YashDThapliyal/GITA-GPT/README.md

 ## Overview

 **GITA-GPT** is a project designed to answer questions based on the teachings of the Bhagavad Gita using advanced AI technologies.
-Leveraging the Retrieval-Augmented Generation (RAG) architecture, vector databases, and a local language model, this tool offers insights into the ancient text in a modern, interactive way.
+Leveraging the Retrieval-Augmented Generation (RAG) architecture, vector databases, and a Meta's LLAMA large language model via the GROQ API, this tool offers insights into the ancient text in a modern, interactive way.

-## Project Components

-1. **Data Preparation (`data_prep.py`)**
-   - Converts the Bhagavad Gita CSV into a structured JSON format for easy processing.

-2. **Embedding Generation (`generate_gita_embeddings.py`)**
-   - Generates embeddings for the verses using the `SentenceTransformer` model and saves them in JSON format.

-3. **FAISS Index Creation (`create_faiss_index.py`)**
-   - Creates a FAISS index from the verse embeddings to enable fast similarity search.

-4. **GPT-2 Inference (`gpt2_inference.py`)**
-   - Contains functions for interacting with the GPT-2 model to generate text based on user queries.

-5. **Retrieval System (`gita_retrieval_system.py`)**
-   - Integrates the retrieval of relevant verses using the FAISS index with text generation via GPT-2, combining the outputs for comprehensive answers.

-6. **Streamlit Application (`app.py`)**
-   - Provides a user-friendly interface for querying the system and displaying results, including relevant verses from the Bhagavad Gita and responses from the language model.

 ## How It Works